dotmailer/dotdigital-for-woocommerce/readme.txt

 == Changelog ==

+= 1.3.4 =

+**Improvements**
+- We added compatibility with WooCommerce’s new HPOS order storage feature.

+**Bug fixes**
+- We fixed an error related to products not being found for items in the cart.

 = 1.3.3 =

 **Bug fixes**
 - We fixed an error on product pages caused by passing `null` to `round()` in PHP 8.1.
 - Cypress was upgraded to fix a dependency alert.

 = 1.3.2 =